 *Activities listed in Section 3 of the by-laws are summarized below:

-- engage in the scientific testing of the quality of the waters;
+- promote improvement of and engage in the scientific testing of water quality with in the watershed;

-- publish/disseminate/provide education information on water quality resulting from the tests; prevention and control of pollution and protection of the environment and natural resources;
+- publish/disseminate/provide educational information on water quality resulting from the tests; prevention and control of pollution and protection of the environment and natural resources;

-- control swimmer’s itch and any other irritating afflictions;
+- sponsor programs to mitigate swimmer’s itch and any other irritating afflictions;

 - promote programs of water and boating safety;

 - operate and maintain the Crystal River dam;